-With summer coming and bikini season upon me, I have started to crave healthy raw food (read: crap I stuffed a lot of burgers and burritos into my face these last 6 months while writing my cookbook…) Anyone else feel me?
-I see you shoving that last bite of pizza in your mouth.
+With summer coming I have started to crave healthy raw food.
+Anyone else feel me?
 Well have no fear because I have created some fully raw, uber tasty, and surprisingly filling and satisfying food for you to balance with those cookies you just baked.

 Sidenote, even though I talk about using NOW Foods raw walnuts here, this post is not sponsored.
 I do work with them and have a post coming soon using one of their new awesome products, but in this post I simply wanted to show you all the nuts that I use.

 Now that that is settled, let's move on to your next creative project: raw zucchini roll ups!
 These are the perfect appetizer, snack, dinner (I ate at least 20 one night)...you name it.

 They are filled with veggies (duh) and the "meat" filling is AHmazing.
 I took a creative spin on it, I wanted to do something different than all those other raw meaty crumbles out there, so I decided to add veggies IN the mix!
 It worked brilliantly!

 Not only did they add to the texture, but you cannot taste them and so you are getting an even extra dose of veggies for free.

 So what did I sneak in?
 Well, we have the regular raw "meat" go-tos: walnuts and sun dried tomatoes.
 And then we have my unique additions: zucchini and mushrooms.

 The key here is that you need to peel the zucchini.
 This leaves behind the softer, milder in flavor, veggie middle.
 Plus you add in mushrooms, caps only, and get a powerhouse of a mixture!